tailorbrown/emacs-starter/README.md

 schwilk-emacs-starter
 =====================

-A starter .emacs.d directory for my students with support for R programming (through ESS), Markdown editing ([markdown-mode][markdown-mode] and [pandoc-mode][pandoc-mode]), LaTeX editing (auctex), [org-mode][org-mode] and git (using [magit][magit]).
-Note that the org-mode setup is just the org-mode defaults.
-I have a customized org-mode setup in org-mode-setup.el, but this file is not loaded unless you uncomment a line in init.el.
-If you want to do that, you should read through [org-mode-setup.el](file:lisp/org-mode-setup.el) and read some comments and make a few personalizations where noted.
+A starter .emacs.d directory for my students with support for R programming (through ESS), Markdown editing ([markdown-mode][markdown-mode] and [pandoc-mode][pandoc-mode]), LaTeX editing (auctex), and git (using [magit][magit]).
+I use [org-mode][org-mode] but for this .emacs, the org-mode setup is just the org-mode defaults.
+If you are interested in a more complete org-mode setup, see [my own .emacs](https://github.com/dschwilk/emacs-config) which has a similar structure to this one but with more customization.

 Requirements
 ------------